+You may be asking yourself questions such as: What are the Seven wonders of the world?
+Are there 8 wonders of the world?
+Where did they come from?
 The Greeks loved to make lists of the great works of art and architecture around the world.
-And while we think of the Seven Wonders of the Ancient World as one list, there actually are two lists created by Greek writers Antipater of Sidon and Philon of Byzantium.
+And while we think of the 7 Wonders of the World as one list, there actually are two lists created by Greek writers Antipater of Sidon and Philon of Byzantium.
 That means controversy.
 Naturally, since Greeks wrote the lists, they were heavy on Greek culture.
 That means no Great Wall of China or Stonehenge on the list since they were unaware they existed.

 Most agreed on six of the seven places on the list, but the final spot changed through the years.
 Originally, the Walls of the City of Babylon filled the final spot.
 Other lists contain the Palace of Cyrus where the king of Persia lived in the seventh spot.
 In the 6th century A.D., the final item became the Lighthouse at Alexandria.

 Another interesting fact is that the majority of the Seven Wonders of the World didn’t exist at the same time.
 Only the Great Pyramid of Egypt, built centuries before the others, still stands today, and some only stood a short period of time before being destroyed.
 An earthquake toppled the Colossus of Rhodes a mere half-century after it was built.

 Here’s a look at the Seven Wonders of the World.

 Built between 2584 and 2561 BC, Egyptians constructed the Great Pyramids as a landmark tomb of fourth dynasty Egyptian Pharaoh Khufu.
 Of all the Seven Wonders of the Ancient World, this is the only ancient World Wonder still in existence in Giza Necropolis, Egypt.